Neutron moderation spectrum considering inelastic scattering: Neutron moderation in absorbing media containing several sorts of nuclei

 Therefore, considering elastic and inelastic neutron scattering it is possible to obtain an expression for total moderating neutrons flux density:

 And the neutron spectrum will be defined by a standard expression:

-Let's note, that considering discreteness of energy levels of moderating medium nuclei at which neutrons are scattered inelastically, it is obvious that the inelastic scattering is possible not at any value of neutron kinetic energy, but with its kinetic energy above a threshold given by the following expression (see (\ref{eq27})):
+Let us note, that considering discreteness of energy levels of moderating medium nuclei at which neutrons are scattered inelastically, it is obvious that the inelastic scattering is possible not at any value of neutron kinetic energy, but with its kinetic energy above a threshold given by the following expression (see (\ref{eq27})):

 where $E_{min}^*$ is the minimal energy of excitation of the scattering nucleus.